 |State||Annual Mean Salary|

-Tools & Technologies Used by Radio Operators
+What Tools & Technology do Radio Operators Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Radio Operators:

 - Microsoft Office

 - Web browser software

 How to Become a Radio Operator

 What work experience do I need to become a Radio Operator?